-Accounting software can help provide some insight into the financial wellbeing of your business, but you’ll need an accountant to prepare financial statements like the balance sheet and income statement.
+Accounting software and accounting websites can help provide some insight into the financial wellbeing of your business, but you’ll need an accountant to prepare financial statements like the balance sheet and income statement.
 These documents offer a detailed understanding of your company’s financial health.

 All businesses, big and small, should engage in scenario planning and re-examine financial forecasts for expenses, sales, and cash.
 Not only can this process make your business less susceptible to sudden market changes, but it can also help you adjust in poor conditions.